bronzeRaf/HomeAutomations/README.md

 ## Fish Feeder

 A project for controling fish aquarium devices over the Internet.
-This project uses the Blynk IoT platform and an EPS8266 board.
+This project uses an IoT platform and aArduino boards.

 Go anywhere and anytime with your fish in first place.